henrycsf/uav-ahp/README.md

 The functions drone_positioning_AHP and CS_positioning are the UAV deployment, decision-making part based in AHP and CS, respectively.
 The file numerology.m defines the network planning and 5G specifications of the network.

-To run the codes, select one of the "main" files. "main.m" runs a one-time result of the simulations, selecting different priority cases. "main_plot.m" is made to run simulations several times, take an average of the output metrics, and put them in bar graphs. "main_comparison.m" and "main_bigO.m" are for the complexity and network planning comparison made for Scenario 2 in the paper's results.
+To run the codes, select one of the "main" files. "main.m" runs a one-time result of the simulations, selecting different priority cases. "main_plot.m" is made to run simulations several times, take an average of the output metrics, and put them in bar graphs. "main_comparison.m" is for the complexity and network planning comparison made for Scenario 2 in the paper's results.

 Paper Abstract: